 Most companies regularly conduct a financial audit, but how many conduct a marketing audit?
 A full review of your company's marketing and communication helps understand your business from a marketing perspective.
 By reviewing issues such as customers and your target audience, your competitors, the marketplace in general, and your internal situation, you will be more informed about previous marketing activities' success (or otherwise).
 This information is invaluable in helping you to develop a successful marketing strategy.
 It highlights what you will need to deliver the marketing strategy to ensure you meet your business objectives.

-A marketing audit analyses the business objectives and understands what it is the business is trying to achieve and allows management to make informed decisions on their future marketing direction.
+A marketing audit analyses the business objectives understands what the business is trying to achieve, and allows management to decide on their future marketing direction.

 By conducting an impartial marketing audit, the team at Win Marketing can provide a fresh pair of eyes and an outsider's view into your previous marketing activities and assess your performance against your competitors.
 A thorough marketing audit provides a benchmark for monitoring future marketing activity and highlights recommendations to improve the efficiency and performance of your company's marketing activity.

 A marketing audit is often used by a company reviewing its business strategy.
 A marketing audit can inform management with invaluable customer and market insight, vital to help them set realistic business objectives.